cubixel/TutorPoint/README.md

 This will now enable you to run two copies of the Launcher class on the Client side to simulate two interacting users.

+**WARNING!
+Running the Server module and two Clients simultaneously on one computer can be very demanding on CPU resources.
+It is highly recommended that you run the Server module on a separate PC for the best experience.
+See Step 7 for how to set this up.**

 ### Step 5.
 Start MainServer first
 You must start the Server module first before the Client so that the Client